-- .1 Moulded-case circuit breakers, arc-fault circuit-interrupters and ground-fault circuit-interrupters: to CSA C22.2 No. 5 - .2 Bolt-on moulded case circuit breaker: quick- make, quick-break type, for manual and automatic operation. - .3 Common-trip breakers: with single handle for multi-pole applications. - .4 Magnetic instantaneous trip elements in circuit breakers to operate only when value of current reaches setting. - .1 Trip settings on breakers with adjustable trips to range from 3-8 times current rating. - .5 Circuit breakers with interchangeable trips as indicated. - .6 Circuit breakers shall clearly indicate fault current withstand ratings. - .7 Provide lock-on devices for the following systems. - .1 Fire Alarm System - .2 Intrusion Alarm System - .3 Exit Lights
+- .1 Moulded-case circuit breakers and Ground-fault circuit-interrupters: to CSA C22.2 No. 5 - .2 Bolt-on moulded case circuit breaker: quick- make, quick-break type, for manual and automatic operation. - .3 Common-trip breakers: with single handle for multi-pole applications. - .4 Magnetic instantaneous trip elements in circuit breakers to operate only when value of current reaches setting. - .1 Trip settings on breakers with adjustable trips to range from 3-8 times current rating. - .5 Circuit breakers with interchangeable trips as indicated.